elastic/connectors/scripts/stack/README.md

 ## Manual Configuration

-1. ensure your environment variables are set in `.env`
-2. First time run - set up a connector
-    1. run `run-stack.sh --no-connectors`
-    2. Content->Indices->Create a new Index
+Instead of using the CLI based configurator while running the `run-stack.sh` script, you can choose to manually provide your connectors configurations and use those instead.
+To do this and still use the `run-stack.sh` script:

+1. Run the stack without the connectors service:
+    1. Run `./scripts/stack/run-stack.sh --no-connectors` to run the full stack without the Connectors service
+    2. From the main menu, go to "Content", "Indices", and create a new index for your connector
-    3. Choose "Connector"
+    3. Choose the "Connector" index type
     4. Select the connector type
     5. Set the index name
-    6. Generate API Key
+    6. Generate a new API Key, and copy it somewhere safe
     7. Set Connector name and description (optional)
-    8. Copy the resulting connector_id, service_type, and api_key for your `connectors-config/config.yml`
+    8. Copy the resulting connector_id, service_type, and api_key into a new entry in the `./scripts/stack/connectors-config/config.yml` fille
+    9. Repeat as necessary for all the connectors you wish too create
-    9. when complete, temporarily stop the stack via `stop-stack.sh`
+2. when complete, temporarily stop the stack via `./scripts/stack/stop-stack.sh`
-3. edit the file in `connectors-config/config.yml`
-4. run `run-stack.sh` again, and go back to your connector
-   1. Content->indices
+3. run `./scripts/stack/run-stack.sh --no-configuration` again to run the full stack without prompting for configuration.
+    1. From the main menu, choose "Content" under the "Search" heading
-   2. click on your index / connector name
+    2. Click on your index name
-   3. go to the "configuration" tab
+    3. Click on the "Configuration" tab
-   4. Complete the configuration and sync
+    4. Complete the configuration and optionally start your sync
+    5. Repeat these steps for all the connectors you created

 ## Script command reference

-### run-stack
+### run-stack.sh

+This is the main script that sets up and runs an Elasticsearch, Kibana, and Connectors stack.

 ```bash
 $ ./scripts/stack/run-stack.sh